Maybe you are asking yourself, what is local SEO marketing and why does it matter?

 6) Use Local Structured Data Markup

-Many business owners do not realize this – schema markup or structured data markup is very important and it should be added to your website’s code for search engines to get more information about your business.
+Many business owners do not realize this – schema markup or structured data markup is significant and it should be added to your website’s code for search engines to get more information about your business.

 How do you add this to your website?
-It can be added to your existing HTML microdata, the same goes to other tags used on your other web pages.
+It can be added to your existing HTML microdata, the same goes for other tags used on your other web pages.

 If you set this up correctly, you will have better chance to rank higher than your competitors.
-To check if your markup is properly implemented, use Google’s Structured Data Testing tool.
+To check if your markup is implemented successfully, use Google’s Structured Data Testing tool.
 From there, you can easily see if you’re doing it right and let you know the errors in your structured data so that you can fix them.